Friday, August 26, 2016

 1987 north of Puerto Vallarta

-Depth – well, generally the deeper the water the darker the colour due to less reflected light.
+Depth – well, generally the deeper the water, the darker the colour due to less reflected light.

-However, in our opinion the deep water of the Caribbean is a brighter sapphire blue when compared to the light jade green of Gulf of Mexico in the north, or the deep cobalt blue of the Pacific Ocean on the west coast of Mexico.
+However, in our opinion, the deep water of the Caribbean is a brighter sapphire blue when compared to the light jade green of the Gulf of Mexico in the north, or the deep cobalt blue of the Pacific Ocean on the west coast of Mexico.
 So what else is going on here?

 Isla Holbox in the Gulf of Mexico

-Even just a few miles north from Isla Mujeres you will see a dramatic visual difference between the Gulf of Mexico and the Caribbean Sea.
+Even just a few miles north of Isla Mujeres, you will see a dramatic visual difference between the Gulf of Mexico and the Caribbean Sea.
 The Gulf of Mexico water surrounding Isla Holbox is light green and filled with plankton and nutrients.
 The Caribbean Sea water is turquoise and has less plankton.
 The colourful ocean critters that live in our area have apparently adapted to surviving in an environment low on nutrients.

-Or if you prefer a more sedentary form of exercise hanging out by the water’s edge is a totally relaxing way to spend the day.
+Or if you prefer a more sedentary form of exercise, hanging out by the water’s edge is a totally relaxing way to spend the day.
 Staring at the colour, listening to the gentle ‘shush’ of the waves, or immersing in the warm salt liquid.

 Heaven on earth.